We follow the guidelines set out in the National Curriculum Framework which focuses on: Reading, Writing, Grammar, Spoken language and Composition.

 At St Leonard's we have a commitment to ensure that all children achieve their full potential, have a positive attitude towards reading and a love of books.
 Through a carefully planned programme of teaching and learning, children progress from hearing and recognising sounds in the environment, through segmenting and blending the sounds in words, to developing comprehension, fluency and resilience in reading independently across a range of topics and genres.

-Group guided reading sessions take place within the classrooms setting.
-They are part of a rich and comprehensive reading programme where the children become acquainted with a wide range of books, such as classic and modern stories, poems, plays and non-fiction texts.
+Group guided reading sessions take place within the classroom setting.
+This is part of a rich and comprehensive reading programme where the children become acquainted with a wide range of books, such as classic and modern stories, poems, plays and non-fiction texts.

 Children select their own reading books from a variety of reading schemes including Oxford reading tree, Ginn and Rigby star.
 We have a clear reading progression system that runs through the school and we regularly assess the pupil's progress against this in order to implement additional support and/or challenge.
 Teachers talk to the children regularly about their strengths and areas of development, and communicate with parents via children's reading records.

 We have high expectations for reading outside of school and celebrate success through our reading reward scheme.
 We encourage a love of reading by taking part in national and local reading celebrations e.g. World Book Day and the Library Service Summer Reading Challenge.

 Library skills are taught in all classes and the children are given opportunties to use our well stocked library in the foyer of the school.